SciBorgs/SciGuides/BasicArmBot.md

     }
 ```

 Now, create a [simulated implementation](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/physics-sim.html) of `ArmIO` called `SimArm`.

-WPILIB has lots of classes to simulate all different types of mechanisms, seen [here](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/physics-sim.html#wpilib-s-simulation-classes).
+WPILIB has many classes to simulate numerous different types of mechanisms, seen [here](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/physics-sim.html#wpilib-s-simulation-classes).
 It'll look very similar to the above, only that the motor and encoder will be simulated by WPILIB's `SingleJointedArmSim` class.

 ### Constants

-Digging deep into the innards, you'll notice that the constructors are a bit... packed.
+Digging deep into the innards, you'll notice that the constructors are BIG.

 ```java
     // One of its many constructors; this is the one that we will be using